echenim/arm-wealth-planner-portals/Portal/wwwroot/custom-admin/components/bootstrap/docs/4.0/utilities/flex.md

 ---
 layout: docs
 title: Flex
 description: Quickly manage the layout, alignment, and sizing of grid columns, navigation, components, and more with a full suite of responsive flexbox utilities.
-For more complex implementations, custom CSS may be necessary.
+For more complex StoreManagers, custom CSS may be necessary.
 group: utilities
 toc: true
 ---